Chapter 3: She Saved My Life

 "Reginald!"
 Marcus waved me over to the VIP section.
 "About time you joined the land of the living again!"

-"I've been swamped with work lately" I said.
+"I've been swamped with work lately" I muttered, sliding into a seat.

 Before I could respond, a ripple went through the crowd as Vivian walked in wearing a red dress.
-She moved through the crowd, greeting everyone with quick kisses and practiced smiles.
+She moved through the crowd, greeting everyone with air kisses and fake smiles.

-"Now that's more like it," Marcus whistled.
-"A real queen for the Vanderbilt king."
+"Now that's what I'm talking about," Marcus whistled.
+"A real queen for the Vanderbilt throne."

 "Vivian, that dress is absolutely divine!"